jbrzusto/fleetsie/README.md

 ```
 /fleetsie/password.txt
 ```
+  - this file can be used to set initial passwords for user 1000 (e.g. 'pi') and the root user on the device.
+These passwords are only valid until the device has been registered with the fleet host, which will supply new passwords to replace these.
+In most cases, the passwords from this file will not be used, but if the provisioning process fails to register the device with the fleet host, then these passwords will allow local access to the device via bluetooth (root) and/or ssh over ethernet (user 1000).

-  - if this exists, its first line becomes the password for user 1000 (e.g. `pi` on a Raspberry Pi) and for the root user.
+  - if this file exists, its first line becomes the password for user 1000 (e.g. `pi` on a Raspberry Pi) and for the root user.
 By default, a first line with 'change-this-password' is created, and passwords will only be changed if you modify that line.
   - to use a different password for the root user, add it as the second line of this file.

-Note: the root user password is required for logging into the bluetooth configuration menu on each device, and so should be provided to whoever is configuring and deploying the devices.
-The user 1000 password is required for logging into a deployed device ussing ssh, and should be provided to whoever needs to access the device remotely.

 ```
 /fleetsie/wifi.txt